 7. Decks increase the home’s value and marketability.

-The fireplace on this deck of a 2-story, 3-bedroom Arts and Crafts style home plan adds to the pleasure of enjoying the wonderful views (House Plan #198-1006).
+The fireplace on this deck of a 2-story, 3-bedroom Arts and Crafts style home plan adds to the pleasure of enjoying the wonderful views (Plan #198-1006).

 Is There a Deck in Your Dream Home’s Future?

 So you really want a deck.
 But before you jump into deck planning, there are a number of factors to carefully think about.
-Most impoartant is to take into account your home’s architectural design and its interior spaces when deciding on fixtures and accessories to make sure the deck fits your home and lifestyle.
+Start planning the perfect dream desk today buy jotting down all the things you envision you and your family will really do outdoors on a deck.
+There is no need to waste money on those items you may never use – but most homeowners agree that they really do enjoy their decks.
+Take into account your home’s architectural design and its interior spaces when deciding on fixtures and accessories to make sure the deck fits your home and lifestyle.
+Then talk to your builder about expanding your new house plan’s decks to include the space you know you will use and enjoy for years to come, and remember it will increase the value of your home down the road.
 But there are a number of other important considerations when planning a deck.

-Should I Do it Myself or Hire a Contractor?
+Should I Do it Myself or Have My builder Do It?

 Most experts consider building a home deck a “moderate-to-hard” undertaking.
 From the outset, you have to decide whether you are up to the challenge of the project or want to leave it to the professionals.
 Keep in mind that a design professional can help with the size, layout, materials, and features of your deck.
 Once you make the decision between “DIY” and a contractor, you can move on to other important considerations.